Bradford for Street Photography – A Return To West Yorkshire’s Second City

 Busy Beats Empty (Most of the Time)

+Here’s something practical.
 If a place is busy, you’re less likely to get hassled.
 If it’s dead quiet, you stand out more with a camera.
 That’s just common sense.
+Street photography often feels easier when you’re one moving part among many rather than the only person hanging about with a lens pointed at the world.

-Then there’s the City Square fountains.
-I once spoke to one of the operators — apparently the centre fountain can hit 100 feet.
-They don’t run it that high unless it’s dead still, because otherwise everyone gets soaked.
-Fair enough.
+Then there’s City Square and the fountains.
+I once spoke to one of the operators and was told the centre fountain can hit 100 feet in still conditions.
+They don’t run it that high unless the weather behaves, which is fair enough because nobody wants to finish a photo walk looking like they’ve fallen in the canal.

 • Blue in the sky